 Planning your itinerary in Peru is no easy task.
 I for one know what it’s like.
 The more and more you dig into it, the more you realize how huge the country is.
 When you finally narrow in on doing the Amazon in Peru, you then have to decide between which part of the Peruvian Amazon you want to do.
-The list goes on and on.
+What you really need is a complete Amazon jungle planning guide.

 Jungle or River?